Allocation of early learning and childcare places

-The allocation of early learning and childcare (ELC) places in East Ayrshire has been delayed due to the priority to concentrate on the urgent task of providing critical childcare for those who need it most in partnership with other childcare services in response to the coronavirus (COVID-19) pandemic.
+The allocation of early learning and childcare (ELC) places in East Ayrshire was delayed due to the priority to concentrate on providing critical childcare in response to the coronavirus (COVID-19) pandemic.

-The Scottish Government’s subsequent route map to recovery clearly sets out the plans for easing coronavirus restrictions in four phases, with the reopening of ELC settings taking place during Phase 3.
+The Scottish Government route map to recovery set out the plans for easing COVID-19 restrictions in four phases, with the reopening of ELC settings taking place during Phase 3.

-The Strategic Framework, published on Thursday 21 May, identified three groups that will have priority access to provision where capacity is limited:
+Published on Thursday 21 May 2020, the strategic framework identified three groups for priority access to provision where capacity was limited: